 One of our future goals is to extend Rosie's language abilities by increasing its background knowledge of common concepts and by enhancing its ability to process a broader range of natural language.
 We also plan to find ways to move away from the structured dialogs so that the human mentor has more flexibility in specifying the task knowledge.
-Instead of referencing parameters with specific numbers, parameters for actions would be introduced in more concise, natural statements, such as Move a free red block on to a clear location.
+Instead of referencing parameters with specific numbers, parameters for actions can be introduced in more concise, natural statements-Move a free red block on to a clear location.
 These changes should also help to reduce the number of interactions.
 The learning process is currently not robust to errors, so that teaching mistakes often require reinitializing the agent or reteaching an entire task.
-Future work should investigate capabilities to correct mistakes through interactive instruction.
-We will also explore other modalities for interaction, including using more gestural interactions and potentially sketching (Hinrichs & Forbus, 2013).
-Finally, we plan to develop improved methodologies for comparing and evaluating the accessibility of communication, drawing on those used by others (Cohen, 2008).
+Future work will need to investigate capabilities to correct mistakes through interactive instruction.
+We also plan to explore other modalities for interaction, including using more gestural interactions and potentially sketching (Hinrichs et al. 2013).
+Finally, we plan to develop methodologies for comparing and evaluating the accessibility of communication, drawing on those used by others (Cohen 2008).